Biorthogonal polynomials related to quantum transport theory of disordered wires: Asymptotic analysis for

 \section{Asymptotic analysis for $q^{(n)}_{n + k}(f(z))$}

-In this section we analyze $q^{(n)}_{n + k}(f(z))$ in the same way as we do $p^{(n)}_{n + k}(z)$ in Section \ref{sec:asy_p}.
-Since the method is parallel, we omit some detail.
-It is worth noting that the jump contours in this section can be taken the same as those in Section \ref{sec:asy_p}.
+In this section, we analyze $q^{(n)}_{n + k}(f(z))$ in the same way as we analyzed $p^{(n)}_{n + k}(z)$ in Section \ref{sec:asy_p}.
+Since the method is parallel, we omit some details.
+It is worth noting that the jump contours in this section can be taken to be the same as those in Section \ref{sec:asy_p}.